jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (v) an improvement for which the person is allowed a deduction under section DP 3 (Improvements to forestry land):
     (vi) an asset that is acquired with petroleum development expenditure:
     (vii) an asset that is acquired with mining development expenditure:
-    (viii) an improvement to an asset of the type in subparagraph (i):
+    (viii) an alteration, extension, or repair of an asset of the type in any of subparagraphs (i) to (vii) that increases its capital value:
   (b) does not include an asset if and to the extent to which it is—
     (i) a dwelling:
     (ii) fixed life intangible property:
     (iii) a petroleum privilege or a petroleum permit:
     (iv) a mining right or a mining permit.

+### DI 4B Treatment of certain items as assets
+For the purposes of this subpart,—
+  (a) an improvement for which a person is allowed a deduction under section DO 4, DO 12, or DP 3 (which relate to improvements to farm land, aquacultural business, or forestry land) is treated as an asset the person acquires and owns:
+  (b) all petroleum development expenditure incurred by a person is treated as giving rise to an asset acquired and owned by the person:
+  (c) all mining development expenditure incurred by a person is treated as giving rise to an asset acquired and owned by the person:
+  (d) an alteration, extension, or repair of an asset of the type in any of section DI 4(a)﻿(i) to (vii) by a person is treated as an asset the person acquires and owns that is separate from the asset it alters, extends, or repairs.

 ### DI 5 New investment asset deduction
 Deduction
-(1) For the income year in which an asset becomes a new investment asset, a person is allowed a deduction equal to the amount calculated by the following formula:0.2 × (expenditure − contribution).
+(1) For the income year in which an asset becomes a new investment asset, a person is allowed a deduction for the amount calculated using the following formula:0.2 × (expenditure − contribution).
 Definition of items in formula
 (2) In the formula,—
   (a) expenditure is the amount of expenditure the person incurs in acquiring the asset, excluding expenditure to which this subpart does not apply (see section DI 2(2)):